 I am a creative technologist, that is to say I use technological tools to create artworks and design interactions.
-I create visual arts, sculptural works, sound art, or a mix of all of those fields.
+I create visual arts, sculptural works, sound art, human-computer interfaces, applications, games, or a mix of all of those fields.

 Previously, I was a freelance technical architect and developer with a focus on UI and UX.
 Clients with whom I worked range from ad agencies to game dev shops, from tech startups to research labs.